Chapter XII of the United Nations Charter

 Application is not automatic, but the trusteeship system is not imposed by the Charter on any territories.
 Its application is left to subsequent agreements between the states directly concerned.
 Although there are no territories administered under this system today, a country could theoretically place one of its territories under the trusteeship system.
 Articles 82-85 make reference to "strategic areas" of territories.

-The trusteeship system shall not apply to territories which have become Members of the United Nations, only among those of sovereign equality.
+The trusteeship system shall not apply to territories which have become members of the United Nations, only among those of sovereign equality.

+Article 79 of Chapter XII has been criticized for its ambiguous language.